woodenworks/project-kraken/feats/Shieldlelagh.md

 As a bonus action, you can imbue your shield with the fey magic of the Dream.
 In addition to its AC bonus, the shield becomes a weapon you are proficient with.
 When used in this way, it deals 1d8 bludgeoning damage, plus you can use your Wisdom instead of Strength for the attack and damage rolls.
 Additionally, it is treated as a magical weapon.

-You must hold the shield in both hands in order to use it in this way.
-If you release it, such as to use an item or cast a spell with somatic components, the effect ends, unless you have the War Caster feat.